Updated: Mar 19

 4. Not being consistent

 And I don’t mean stick to your diet or don’t skip workouts, you already know that.
 I mean stick to your PLAN.
 Stop changing things around!
-We all search for instant gratification, we expect to walk into the gym throw few weights around, eat couple of pounds of chicken and broccoli and turn into muscle monsters…That’s not the case.
+We all search for instant gratification, we expect to walk into the gym throw few weights around, eat a couple of pounds of chicken and broccoli and turn into muscle monsters…That’s not the case.

 If you designed your own plan, or purchased one online or found it for free on the web…just stick to it and results will come!